<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 A: Yes, it was crucial to have a good laboratory model for this project.
 In collaboration with Algerian colleagues, we therefore established a breeding colony of Meriones shawi, the natural rodent reservoir of L. major in North Africa.
 We also obtained an isolate of L. major from the same endemic locality in Algeria, and we have available the colony of Phlebotomus papatasi, the proven vector of L. major in this region.

-Q: What advantage does the Harpera™ tool provide that wasn’t available to you with other tools/methods?
+Q: What advantage does the Harpera™ device provide that wasn’t available to you with other tools/methods?
 (Do you need to collect multiple biopsies from many study animals at different time points?
 Please explain this and how Harpera helps.)

-A: It has recently been described that leishmania are distributed heterogenously in host tissues, which influences the transmissibility of the parasite to vectors.
+A: It has recently been described that leishmania are distributed heterogeneously in host tissues, which influences the transmissibility of the parasite to vectors.
 Previous studies on this topic have been done on a single time point post-infection and used immunodeficient mice as a model.

 Harpera tool in the labWe aim to show for the first time the kinetics of the parasite distribution in the natural host.